-Throughout his driving days, highlighted by several 'Most Popular Driver' Awards, multiple SBS heat wins and a handful of main event runner-ups all while wheeling a homebuilt race car, Tim managed several top five efforts in the Small Block Super class before a best finish of 11th in only a handful of full-blown Supermodified starts.
-In 2000, Proud qualified 17th for the Budweiser International Classic 200 one of his only attempts at the most prestigious Supermodified race in the world.
+Throughout his competitive years, Tim managed several top five efforts in the Small Block Super class before a best finish of 11th in only a handful of full-blown Supermodified starts.
+In 2000, Proud qualified 17th for the Budweiser International Classic 200 in one only his second attempt at the most prestigious Supermodified race in the world.

-Tim, who hung up the helmet for the birth of his daughter Cassidy in 2003 as well as the beginning of his son's quarter midget career, has not stopped working on cars since.
-Camden kicked off his racing career in summer of 2003 practicing a quarter midget before racing that class of cars until the 2012 season.
-During his time at the Oswego County and Syracuse Quarter Midget Clubs, Camden won 40-plus A-Main races, over fifty preliminary events, and four track championships all put together from the ages of 5 to 12.
+Tim, who hung up the helmet for the birth of his daughter Cassidy in 2003 as well as the beginning of his son Camden's quarter midget career, has not stopped working on cars since.
+Camden kicked off his racing career in summer of 2003 practicing a quarter midget before racing them through 2012.
+During his time at the Oswego County and Syracuse Quarter Midget Clubs, Camden won 40-plus A-Main races, over fifty preliminary events, and four track championships put together between the ages of 5 to 12.

 In 2012, the brotherly bond was re-kindled at Oswego Speedway when Chris, who had not competed at the track since 2006 less a brief stent in 2010 for Tim Barbeau, re-acquired the 2001 Proud Chassis he had sold to a hill-climbing team in Northern Pennsylvania.
 It was then that Chris decided he wanted to return to action, and he did so part-time in 2012 with Tim serving as crew chief.
-Going out on top, Camden called it quits in the quarter midget class that same season after winning the Sodus Shootout Championship with two straight days of sweeping both heat and feature races at the Microd Club located in Wayne County, NY.
+Going out on top, Camden called it quits in the quarter midget class that same season after winning the Sodus Shootout Championship at the Microd Club located in Wayne County, NY.

 That winter, Proud Racing and Proud Motorsports came together to form a new partnership; and a new race car.
 During the winter of 2012, Tim and Chris prepared the third Proud-designed chassis ahead of Oswego's 2013 campaign.
-Chris drove the car to a third place finish in one of the very first races for the NEW Proud Chassis and it wasn't before the end of the season that 14 year-old Camden got his first shot at his lifelong dream; turning laps at Oswego in a car built by his Dad.
-Camden was very successful and as part of the partnership, the brand new racer became his for the 2014 season and beyond.
-Chris returned the following season with his own ride.
+Chris drove the car to a third place finish in one of the new car's very first races and it wasn't before the end of the season that 14 year-old Camden got his first shot at a lifelong dream; turning laps at Oswego.
+As it tunred out, Camden was very successful and as part of the partnership, that brand new racer became his very own for the 2014 season and beyond while Chris returned the following season with his own ride.

-Putting together dozens more top fives and tens in 2015 and 2016, Camden's best year yet was 2017, finishing the season 'on the podium' with a third place effort in the championship standings.
-In 52 career starts, Camden has finished in the top ten for 36 of them, bringing home an impressive total of eight career podium finishes which have included five second place efforts.
+Putting together dozens more top fives and tens in 2015 and 2016, Camden's best year yet was 2017, finishing the season 'on the podium' with a third place effort in the championship standings while driving to six top five efforts including three second place finishes as part of the track's 'Road to the Championship.'
+In 64 career starts, Camden has finished in the top ten for 46 of them, bringing home an impressive total of eight career podium finishes which have included five second place efforts.

 With both Tim and Camden looking for their first Small Block Super wins, both drivers will race in 2018 as Camden hunts his first track championship and main event victory while serving a dual role as public relations director at Oswego.
 Tim will return to the Lighthouse Lanes SBS Series yet again, also in search of his first win, with plans to compete at the Evans Mills and Spencer Speedways once again.